January 8, 2025

 1. State Sales Tax Deduction

-If you live in a state without an income tax, the IRS allows you to deduct state sales taxes instead.
-Even if your state does have an income tax, this deduction might be worth exploring if you made large purchases, such as a vehicle or major home appliances, during the tax year.
+You can deduct state sales taxes if you live in a state without an income tax.
+Even if your state does have an income tax, this deduction might still be worth exploring if you made significant purchases, like a vehicle or major home appliances, during the tax year.

 Source: IRS Publication 17, Chapter 22